 English poet W.H.
-Auden becomes an American citizen on this day in 1946.
+Auden becomes an American citizen on May 20, 1946.

 In 1939, Auden moved to the U.S., and his work became less political as he turned to Christianity.
 During this time, he wrote such major works as Another Time (1940) and The Double Man (1941).

 In 1948, Auden won the Pulitzer Prize for his long poem The Age of Anxiety (1947), which explores human isolation and spiritual emptiness in the modern city.
 In 1956, he accepted a position as professor of poetry at Oxford, back in England.
 He stayed at Oxford until 1960 and died in Austria in 1973.